hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ##### 5.4.4 Deadlock
 ###### 5.4.4.1 Deadlock Detection
-The DBMS creates a **waits-for** graph to keep track of what locks each txn is waiting to acquire, **nodes** are txns, **edge** from Ti to Tj if Ti is waiting for Tj to release a lock.The system periodically checks for cycles in waitsfor graph and then decides how to break it.
+The DBMS creates a **waits-for** graph to keep track of what locks each txn is waiting to acquire, **nodes** are txns, **edge** from Ti to Tj if Ti is waiting for Tj to release a lock.The system periodically checks for cycles in waits-for graph and then decides how to break it.
 ![Deadlock Detection](/img/DataBase/DeadlockDetection.jpeg){:height="70%" width="70%"}

 ###### 5.4.4.2 Deadlock Handling